We will lead schools of pharmacy by demonstrating and shaping the future of pharmacy practice, integrative research and educational excellence.

 But the window of opportunity is narrow.
 We must act now.

-That is why the USC School of Pharmacy is embarking on a $100 million initiative that will generate crucial resources for faculty and research, academic and professional priorities, scholarships, and capital enhancements.
+That is why the USC School of Pharmacy has embarked on a $100 million initiative that will generate crucial resources for faculty and research, academic and professional priorities, scholarships, and capital enhancements.
 I invite you to join us in ensuring that the School continues to set standards in education, research and clinical practice in the decades ahead.
+Together, we can advance our profession and improve health.

 John Stauffer Dean’s Chair in Pharmaceutical Sciences